sover02/splunk-s2s-client/README.md

 ![image](https://user-images.githubusercontent.com/519424/214026701-c5745342-1b5e-4c2c-8511-46f2976b04aa.png)

-# How to Add New Receiving Inputs to Splunk
+# Data Ingestion
+In order to enable Splunk to process S2S data, we first need to add a new type of receiver.
+This is how to do it -

 ### Settings → Forwarding and Receiving
 ![Screen Shot 2023-01-04 at 15 24 44](https://user-images.githubusercontent.com/519424/214026842-f5ef9e7e-f1a3-4a42-9d1c-8981ef0b2e65.png)